yuhanz/hanz/README.md

 query_vector:2 positional_encoding:2 word_embedding:2
 |query_vector|positional_encoding|word_embedding|query_vector|positional_encoding|
 日日川川川 ... -1 ; -1
-...
 ```

-When named parameters are used in the input, the output will include both the operators and the functions that wraps around the operators with the named parameter as input.
-Use the function to pass multiple parameters to the operator.
-And the operator is the corresponding the Pytorch model under the function.
+When named parameters are used in the input, the output will include both the models and the functions that wraps around the models with the named parameter as input.
+Use the function to pass multiple parameters to the model.

 For example, construct a model with multiple inputs, along with associated function to call.
-Take the parameters from the models to train and invoke the models by passing tensors through the named parameters.
+Take the parameters from the model to train and invoke the model by passing tensors through the named parameters.
 ```
 models, functions = hanz.parseHanzLines("""pos:2 embedding:4
   |embedding|pos|pos|embedding